 Latent defects insurance

-When other parties such as your contractors or professional advisers may not have adequate professional indemnity cover, or may no longer be trading, your warranties can be rendered worthless.
+Who may not have adequate professional indemnity cover, or may no longer be trading, rendering any warranties worthless.

 - Structural defects